Lykkedk/SuperPlayer-v3.0/README.md

 #### Installer-script
+##### Tested and should work.
+Created and tested on piCore armv7 & piCorePlayer 6.10

 ##### The first thing to try is the script i created to have the newest camilladsp and freind's ::